karoldziadkowiec/Harry-Potter-Game/README.md

 # Harry Potter Game
 Harry Potter Game is a game in which the player takes on the role of Harry Potter flying on a broomstick.
-The main goal of the game is to avoid obstacles sticking out from the bottom and top of the screen by pressing the Spacebar.
+The main goal of the game is to avoid obstacles sticking out from the bottom and top of the screen by pressing the "Space" key.
 The project is a window application.

 Technologies used in the project: C#, .NET Framework (Windows Forms).